 Hardie was still at the helm as the party changed its title to the Labour Representation Committee (1899) and later the Labour Party.
 By 1906 he was, of course, the first Labour leader in the House of Commons.
 Like Corbyn, an unshakeable, outspoken socialist and pacifist he spoke in favour of Indian self-rule and against the Boer War.
 He stood shoulder to shoulder with Emmeline Pankhurst in East London as they roused the poorer classes in his constituency and beyond to back social change.
 He became the Suffragettes chief adviser.

 This connection to East London in general and Newham in particular is felt even today because of that political legacy.
-Keir Hardie’s West Ham ward covers most of the London borough of Newham.
-And he was West Ham MP from 1892-95.
-In Canning Town, Newham the Keir Hardie Estate, Keir Hardie Primary School, Keir Hardie Recreation Ground and Keir Hardie Methodist Church are all named after him.
+Keir Hardie’s West Ham ward covers most of the London borough of Newham and he was West Ham MP from 1892-95.
+In Canning Town, Newham the Keir Hardie Estate, Keir Hardie Primary School, Keir Hardie Recreation Ground and Keir Hardie Methodist Church ensure his lasting memory in the borough .

 Fast-forward a century or so and the political party created for the working-class has struggled since 2005 to connect with its core electorate.
 The ideals of Keir Hardie were reborn in Jeremy Corbyn but the nation has moved to a centrist position – and Labour supporters with it.
 Many believe that the party’s future success lies with Keir Hardie’s namesake Keir Starmer who presents a more relatable 21st-century mandate for social justice.